KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/rust_crash_course_rustlang.md

 - Use double quotes for strings.
 - Save and run code using cargo run.

-## Basic Formatting with Multiple Placeholders
+## ⭐️Basic Formatting with Multiple Placeholders

 Section Overview: In this section, we learn how to format multiple placeholders using Rust programming language.